jh-midi/portmidi-sbcl/README.md

 I prefere write-short vs WriteShort

-This is not intensively tested
+This is not intensively tested but I hope all is implemented